nirajsonu/ServicesDemo/README.md

 This project is helpful to learn services concepts

 <b>Types of services</b>
-1)Schedules service.
+1)Schedules service.<br>
-Replacement of AlarmManager:it is time specific not condition specific
+<br>Replacement of AlarmManager:it is time specific not condition specific

-Sync data with server only when connection to wifi Start downloading the file only when device plugged in.
+<br>Sync data with server only when connection to wifi
+<br>Start downloading the file only when device plugged in.

 2)Started Service.